18F/handbook/pages/hiring-staying-or-changing-jobs/external-details.md

 [HRM 9334.2](https://drive.google.com/a/gsa.gov/file/d/1pCfXxK3vnPZOKaXxlyOC9EozXLRvHw4L/view)
 for specific detail requirements).

-The Agreements Team coordinates detail IAAs, looping in TTS People Ops and the Hiring Manager.
+Please note: if a TTS office is paying the detailee’s salary, then they must have a vacant position number available, and they will not be able to permanently fill the position while it is occupied by a detailee.

 Details typically last for 120 days.
 The detail can be extended for another 120 days (240 days total), provided that:

-- The detailee, the TTS supervisor, the Business Unit Director, and the AC agree, as well as the employee’s permanent supervisor.
+- The detailee, the TTS supervisor, and the employee’s permanent supervisor all agree.
 - The employee was detailed at the same GS level they currently occupy.
 If the detailee has gone up in GS level, their detail must end at 120 days, due to federal policy and bargaining unit (union) contracts around temporary